 Even if you are approved, should you use POS financing for your next purchase?

 We all know that increased access to credit can lead to impulse buying and overspending.

 So, does POS financing do more harm than good?

-Well, can’t say that these companies are scammers and they do provide a great financing alternative if the item is needed right away.
-However, you should be careful before signing on the dotted line.
-When you’re at the checkout counter and there’s a lineup of people behind you, you don’t have time to read the terms and conditions of the loan and educate yourself on the fees.
+We can’t say that these companies are scammers and provide a great financing alternative if the item is needed right away.
+However, it would help if you were careful before signing on the dotted line.
+When you’re at the checkout counter, and there’s a lineup of people behind you, you don’t have time to read the loan terms and conditions and educate yourself on the fees.

 So, before you opt for POS financing, we have a few recommendations to consider:

 While an unsecured personal loan should always be your first choice, POS financing is a viable option after you’ve exhausted all other resources.

 What makes POS financing so attractive is it offers fast approval and no credit checking.
 However, APRs are typically in the 30% range.
 If you have bad credit, obtaining a $20,000 loan with no credit check and easy approval usually isn’t an option.
 Thus, if this sounds like your circumstances, a POS loan may be a good fit.

 However, if you have good credit, plenty of unsecured loans offer much lower APRs.
 For more information, check our list of the best personal loans for good credit.

 Is POS financing is right for you?
 Let’s first explain how the process works.